-- 1.3 HACCP is widely accepted as an industry standard with regard to food safety which involves the entire catering team.
-The HACCP philosophy states that biological, chemical, physical and allergenic hazards can occur at certain points in the food production flow process and can be:
+1.2 HACCP is widely accepted as an industry standard with regard to food safety which involves the entire catering team.
+The HACCP philosophy states that biological, chemical, physical and allergenic hazards can occur at certain points in the food production flow process and must be:

 - prevented;

-- removed:
+- removed;

 - reduced to safe level.